 The standard VAT rate in Estonia is 20%.
-The reduced rate of 9% is applicable to the supply of books and workbooks used as learning materials, medicinal products, contraceptive preparations, sanitary and toiletry products, and medical equipment or medical devices intended for the personal use of disabled persons, periodic publications, excluding publications mainly containing advertisements or personal announcements, or publications whose content is mainly erotic or pornographic; and accommodation services or accommodation services with breakfast (from 1 January 2017 the applicable VAT rate for accommodation services is 14%).
+The reduced rate of 9% is applicable to the supply of books and workbooks used as learning materials, medicinal products, contraceptive preparations, sanitary and toiletry products, and medical equipment or medical devices intended for the personal use of disabled persons, periodic publications, excluding publications mainly containing advertisements or personal announcements, or publications whose content is mainly erotic or pornographic; and accommodation services or accommodation services with breakfast.

 VAT returns must be filed monthly.
-VAT returns should be submitted to the tax authority and VAT must be paid by the twentieth day of the month following the period of taxation.
-VAT returns must be submitted electronically, if the person has been a taxable person for at least twelve months.
+VAT returns should be submitted to the tax authority and VAT must be paid by the 20th day of the month following the period of taxation.
+VAT returns must be submitted electronically, if the person has been a taxable person for at least 12 months.

-7 2 Transfer Tax
+7.2.
+Transfer Taxes